Mainakdeb/watch-your-step/README.md

 # watch-your-step
-Use Q-learning to guide an agent through an icy-lake containing deadly holes.
+Use Q-learning to guide an agent through OpenAI's Frozen-lake game.